Anne of Denmark and her African servants: Clothes and livery for royal servants of African origin

 Clothes for servants were made in October and November 1590 by two tailors who served the court, James Inglis and Alexander Miller.
 Costume for the "Moir" included an orange velvet "jupe" and breeches and a doublet of shot-silk Spanish taffeta festooned with white satin passementerie.
 His hat was of yellow Spanish taffeta lined with orange.
 Cloaks for the four pages were made of orange London cloth and their jupes of orange stemming, the velvet for the African servant came from the queen's own stock, paid for from the English subsidy.
-The jupes were lined with a cloth called "grey bukkessie".National Records of Scotland E21/67 f.227v October 1590 and E35/13 pp. 17-18 November 1590, see external links.
+The jupes were lined with a cloth called "grey bukkessie".
 At least one of the pages, a young man, James Murray, had previously served the king and travelled to Denmark to join Anne's household in 1589.
 Clothes were also bought for the two Danish palfreymen and the Mecklenburg and Brunswick lackeys whose distinctive liveries underscored her royal identity.

 There seem to be no further records of wages or livery allowances to be paid to this individual in the National Records of Scotland.
 Little can be inferred from this; the Scottish lackey for the queen's gentlewomen, James Glen, worked for five years without pay, and another servant, Jens Pierson, a Danish man who looked after Anne of Denmark's horse had received no cash pay after twelve years service.
 An unpaid French stable worker, Guillaume Martin, ran away with his friend the queen's jeweller, Jacob Kroger.
 However, payments were made to the companions of the African servant, the queen's four pages and three lackeys, at the end of 1591.
 This money was the cash equivalent of their allocated "linen cloth" livery as members of the queen's household, calculated "according to the custom of Denmark".
 One list of payments mentions three keepers of the Queen's riding horse, naming "Williame Huntar", "George Kendo (or Keudo)", and "Johnne Broun", who received Scottish livery allowances.